riishabhraj/job-recommendation-api/README.md

 This project is a backend service built using Node.js, Express, and MongoDB that provides job recommendations based on a user's profile.
 It matches user preferences with job postings stored in the database, leveraging a recommendation algorithm to deliver personalized job suggestions.

 # Features
+- **RESTful API**:
-• RESTful API: A single API endpoint that accepts user profile data and returns recommended job postings.
+  A single API endpoint that accepts user profile data and returns recommended job postings.

+- **Flexible Recommendation Logic**:
-• Flexible Recommendation Logic: Matches job postings to user profiles based on skills, experience level, job type, and location preferences.
+  Matches job postings to user profiles based on skills, experience level, job type, and location preferences.

+- **Error Handling**:
-• Error Handling: Includes error handling for invalid requests and database operations.
+  Includes error handling for invalid requests and database operations.

+- **Database**:
-• Database: Uses MongoDB to store job data and fetch relevant job postings.
+  Uses MongoDB to store job data and fetch relevant job postings.

 # Technologies Used
+## Technology Stack
-• Node.js: JavaScript runtime for server-side programming.
+- **Node.js**: JavaScript runtime for server-side programming.
-• Express: Web framework for building the RESTful API.
+- **Express**: Web framework for building the RESTful API.
-• MongoDB: NoSQL database for storing job data.
+- **MongoDB**: NoSQL database for storing job data.
-• Mongoose: Object Data Modeling (ODM) library for MongoDB and Node.js.
+- **Mongoose**: Object Data Modeling (ODM) library for MongoDB and Node.js.

 # Setup and Installation
 Clone the repository: